frappe/frappe_docs/frappe_docs/www/docs/user/en/testing.md

 bench --site [sitename] run-parallel-tests --build-id 2 --total-builds 2
 ```

-**Note:** The command will split all tests files into 2 parts and execute them in those CI instances.
+**Note:** The command will split all test files into 2 parts and execute them in those CI instances.
-First half of the test list will be executed in first instance and second half of the test list will be executed in the second instance.
+The first half of the test list will be executed in the first instance and the second half of the test list will be executed in the second instance.

 ### Parallel tests with orchestrator

-It may happen that each test file may take different amount of time for completion which may result in imbalanced time across CI builds.
-To mitigate this you can use [test orchestrator](https://github.com/frappe/test-orchestrator) which runs the next test based on availability of CI instance.
-Command to use test orchestrator for parallel test is as follow.
+It may happen that each test takes a different amount of time for completion which may result in imbalanced time across CI builds.
+To mitigate this you can use [test orchestrator](https://github.com/frappe/test-orchestrator) which runs the next test based on the availability of CI instance.
+The command to use the test orchestrator for the parallel test is as follows.

+**Command:**

 ```bash
 bench --site [sitename] --app [app-name] run-parallel-tests --use-orchestrator